cavo789/blog/blog/XXX/github-retrieve-email/index.md

 <!-- truncate -->

+## Using parametrized url

+GitHub provide, in his public API, the list of public events of a given user.

+You can retrieve the email using the following URL: `https://api.github.com/users/xxxxxx/events/public`.
+Just replace `xxxxxx` by the Github user you wish to retrieve the email.

+## Based on a last commit

 The first thing is, for sure, to go to a public repository maintained by this person and to find a commit, any commit in fact, that he's made.

 On the main page of the repo, locate f.i. the last commit ID he's made: